Can you make money from Google Adsense online advertising?

 It is possible to make some money if your site traffic is lower.
 But if you decide to add advertising, you will need to do a lot of work on increasing your visitor numbers.

-Increasing traffic depends on how well you use and apply search engine optimization (SEO).
+Increasing traffic depends on how well you use search engine optimization (SEO).
 You can read more about SEO in our article about how to use competitor’s keywords to increase traffic to your blog.

 As a simplistic example, if you write about cars, you can expect ads about cars.
 If you write about fashion, you can expect ads for clothes.